-Matcha powder is derived from the same plant, camellia Sinensis, as green tea.
+Best Marine Matcha powder collagen in India is derived from the same plant, camellia Sinensis, as green tea.
 To produce Matcha leaves, the green tea plants are shaded for the last 4 weeks before harvest and the stems and veins are removed before processing, leaving only the nutrient-rich leaves behind.
 The leaves are then dried and finely ground to make Matcha powder.

-The traditional preparation of Matcha is a simple green tea.
+The traditional preparation of Matcha is simply green tea.
 To make Matcha tea, combine two teaspoons of Matcha with hot water in a mug and stir or whisk to dissolve.
 Try adding a sweetener like honey or combat the bitter flavour of raw Matcha powder.

 Spruce up a traditional green smoothie with a hint of Matcha

 Beat the summer heat by adding Matcha to water or yogurt and freeze it to make delicious Matcha popsicles.

 Blend frozen bananas in a food processor with a few teaspoons of Matcha.
 Add a bit of honey and freeze to make yummy low-fat ice cream.

 Combine one part Matcha with two parts fine sea salt to make popcorn seasoning that’s way healthier than butter.